gatling/gatling/src/docs/content/reference/current/extensions/jenkins_plugin.md

 ## Using Jenkins with Gatling Enterprise

 [Gatling Enterprise](https://gatling.io/enterprise/) has a dedicated Jenkins plugin.
 This plugin can launch a Gatling Enterprise simulation and display live metrics.

-Please refer to Gatling Enterprise documentation for the installation of this plugin.
+Please refer to the Gatling Enterprise documentation for installing this plugin on [Cloud](https://gatling.io/docs/enterprise/cloud/reference/plugins/jenkins/) or [Self-hosted](https://gatling.io/docs/enterprise/self-hosted/reference/current/plugins/jenkins/).